brianwisti/rgb-brain-hugo/site/content/post/2010/07/parrot-babysteps-0c-the-stellar-app.md

 - space
 - coolnamehere
 title: Parrot Babysteps 0c - The Stellar App
-updated: 2024-01-26 10:10:01-08:00
+updated: 2024-06-24 18:55:31-07:00
 ---

 Our search journey continues.
-We have accomplished the hard
-part: [checking a single star](/post/2010/06/parrot-babysteps-0b-subroutine-params) to see if it has the traits we're looking for.
+We have accomplished the hard part: checking a single star to see if it has the traits we're looking for.
 Today we just have to use that logic to search a set of stars.
 First we'll examine a handpicked selection.
 Guess what happens after that?
 We finally get back into the full [HYG Catalog](http://www.astronexus.com) and search for stars from the command line.
 That's right.
 After all this work, `stellar` grows up and becomes an application.

-# Note
+## Note

 There are easier ways to get searches out of a large CSV file.
-If that was really all I wanted to do, I could use a higher level language like [Perl](/tags/perl/) or [Python](/tags/python/) to feed the CSV into a [SQLite](http://sqlite.org) database and directly query the database.
+If that was really all I wanted to do, I could use a higher level language like [Perl](../../../card/Perl.md) or [Python](../../../card/Python.md) to feed the CSV into a [SQLite](../../../card/SQLite.md) database and directly query the database.
 However, we are not building a SQL database.
 We are learning how to do interesting things with [Parrot](../../../card/Parrot.md).

-# Building a Catalog and Searching It
+## Building a Catalog and Searching It

 The first thing that's tripping me up is how to set up the catalog itself.
 You know the "set of stars" I was talking about?
 The easy way to do this from a test